 Special category data requires higher levels of protection.
 We must have further justification for collecting, storing and using it.

-We will only process this type of data during the course of our investigation of your query or complaint on the basis that either:
+The OPCC only processes this type of data in the course of its investigation into your query or complaint on the basis that either: